dcramer/django-devserver/README.rst

 About
 -----

 A drop in replacement for Django's built-in runserver command.
+Features include:

-Features an extendable interface for handling things such as real-time logging.
-It will also use the werkzeug interactive debugger if it is available.
+* An extendable interface for handling things such as real-time logging.
+* Integration with the werkzeug interactive debugger.
+* An improved runserver allowing you to process requests simultaneously.

 .. image:: http://www.pastethat.com/media/files/2010/02/10/Screen_shot_2010-02-10_at_10.05.31_PM.png
    :alt: devserver screenshot